imjoy-team/ImJoy/docs/demos.md

 # Demo plugins
-Here we provide several demo plugins which you try out by click on the links.
-Once you installed the plugins, you can inspect the code of the provided plugins by clicking on the symbol left of the plugin name and selecting `Edit`.
+Here we provide several demo plugins which you try out by clicking on the links.
+Once you have installed the plugins you can inspect the code of the provided plugins by clicking on the icon besides the plugin name and selecting `Edit`.

 * [Interactive Plot (basic example)](https://imjoy.io/#/app?plugin=https://gist.githubusercontent.com/oeway/b033ad375343f495dabf19242e5c04d3/raw/PlotLineChart.imjoy.html)